-It’s amazing that a dessert as good as Gena Hamshaw’s Unbaked Fig Bars can be free of refined flour or refined sugar.
+It’s amazing that a dessert as good as Gena Hamshaw’s Unbaked Fig Bars can be free of refined flour and sugar!
 These fig bars have all of the chewiness and sweetness of traditional Fig Newton cookies, but they’re made with wholesome almonds, oats, and real dried figs.

-Another date-sweetened delight from Gena Hamshaw, Coconutty for Chocolate Chip Cookies taste every bit as sweet and indulgent as a cookie should, but they’re surprisingly nutritious.
+Here were have another date-sweetened delight from Gena Hamshaw.
+These Coconutty for Chocolate Chip Cookies taste every bit as sweet and indulgent as a cookie should, but they’re surprisingly nutritious!

-From Oh My Veggies, a fabulous seasonal dessert idea that’s super-easy, yet will knock your guests’ socks off.
+From Oh My Veggies, this is a fabulous seasonal dessert idea that’s super-easy, yet will knock your guests’ socks off!
 Orange Cardamom Chocolate Mousse is even more festive served in orange halves (organic, please!) that have been juiced.
-This serves 4, so double for a larger crowd.
+This recipe serves 4, so make sure to double it for a larger crowd.

-If you’d like an alternative to pumpkin pies for fall and winter celebrations like Thanksgiving and Christmas, Pear and Apple Crumble is a welcome dessert.
+If you’d like an alternative to pumpkin pies for fall and winter celebrations (like Thanksgiving and Christmas), this Pear and Apple Crumble is a welcome dessert.
 To keep the sugar content to a minimum, skip the nondairy ice cream!

-In Stewed Spiced Pears in Red Wine, a lovely light dessert, pears are lightly cooked in red wine and apple juice and gently spiced with cinnamon and allspice.
+Stewed Spiced Pears in Red Wine is a lovely light dessert!
+For this dessert, pears are lightly cooked in red wine and apple juice.
+Afterwards, the pears are gently spiced with cinnamon and allspice.

-Also starring dates, these decadent Peanut Butter Fudge Truffles by Chef AJ are easy to make and contains only 5 ingredients.
+Also starring dates, these decadent Peanut Butter Fudge Truffles by Chef AJ are easy to make and contain only 5 ingredients.
 As with the truffles above, double the recipe for more servings.

-For Chocolate-Drizzled Apples or Pears with Date “Caramel” Sauce, 2 or 3 crisp apples or firm pears plus vegan chocolate chips add up to a seriously good dessert.
-And if you have a few dates on hand (and a machine to blend them up with) you can make a caramel-y sauce to dip them into.
+For Chocolate-Drizzled Apples or Pears with Date “Caramel” Sauce, crisp apples or firm pears plus vegan chocolate chips add up to a seriously good dessert!
+And if you have a few dates on hand (and a machine to blend them up with), you can also make a caramel-y sauce to dip them into.